Russet nightingale-thrush

-The russet nightingale-thrush (Catharus occidentalis) is a species of bird in the family Turdidae.
+The russet nightingale-thrush (Catharus occidentalis) is a species of bird in the family Turdidae, the thrushes and allies.
 It is endemic to Mexico.

-Its natural habitat is subtropical or tropical moist montane forests.
+Taxonomy and systematics

-Taxonomy
+The russet nightingale-thrush was originally described in 1859 with its current binomial Catharus occidentalis.
+It and the hermit thrush (Catharus guttatus) of temperate North America are sister species.

-Its closest relative is the hermit thrush (Catharus guttatus) of temperate North America.
+The russet nightingale-thrush has these four subspecies: